Faith-Wambui/Faith-Wambui.github.io/README.md

-# Faith Wambui - Personal Portfolio
+# Faith Wambui - Resume Portfolio

 ### 👋 Hello!
 I'm Faith Wambui, a Data Analyst and Project Manager with a strong engineering background.
 My mission is to drive meaningful change through data-driven insights and strategic decision-making.
 Whether it's creating innovative tools for climate action or managing complex projects, I strive to leave a positive and lasting impact.